urho3d/SLikeNet/readme.txt

 MySQL is a registered trademark of MySQL AB
 NVIDIA is a registered trademark of NVIDIA Corporation OpenSSL is a registered trademark of the OpenSSL Software Foundation, Inc.
-SLikeSoft and SLikeNet are trademarks of SLikeSoft UG (haftungsbeschrÃ¤nkt) GIT is a registered trademark of Software Freedom Conservancy, Inc.
+SLikeSoft and SLikeNet are trademarks of SLikeSoft UG (haftungsbeschränkt) GIT is a registered trademark of Software Freedom Conservancy, Inc.
 Playstation is a registered trademark of Sony Interactive Entertainment Inc.
 PostgreSQL is a registered trademark of the PostgreSQL Community Association of